atulanand206/fem-stats-preview-card/README.md

 ### Questions for clarification

 - How to work with img sizing?
 As the image does not scale like text does, it becomes hard to manage its responsiveness.
 How to make it so that img also scales relatively?
+- As grid layout is pretty much squarish and a non-square image doesn't scale properly, clearly evident from the overlay when the dimensions are changed.
+How to navigate through this?

 ## Author